-OrgTech Review is trusted by industry-leading founders, investors, and consultants, to provide them with the latest from the frontlines of Organisational Technology (OrgTech).
+OrgTech Review is trusted by industry-leading founders, investors, and consultants, to provide them with the latest news and cutting-edge research from the frontlines of Organisational Technology (OrgTech).

-If email isn't your cup of tea, you can find updates on OrgTech Review's Twitter.
+If email isn't your cup of tea, you can find updates on OrgTech Network’s Twitter.

 OrgTech Review@OrgTech_Review1/ Blockchain’s killer app is the networked firm (e.g. the #DAO) - a new type of platform unlocked by Organisational Technology (#OrgTech).
 Full thesis with links: https://t.co/9VlLvRqyvI

 OrgTech Review is the first product of OrgTech Network, a networked organization that provides products and services to accelerate the widespread adoption of OrgTech and Decentralized Autonomous Organizations (DAOs).